Trial of John Brown: Brown's numerous visitors and extensive correspondence

 During the month between his conviction and the day of his execution, Brown wrote over 100 letters, in which he described his vision of a post-slavery America in eloquent and spiritual terms.
 Most of them, and a few letters to him, were immediately published in newspapers and pamphlets.
 They were hugely influential in accelerating the abolition movement and putting slaveholders on the defensive.

 He had previously been prevented by the Court from "making a full statement of his motives and intentions through the press", as he desired; the Court had "refused all access to reporters".
 Now that he had been convicted and sentenced, there were no more restrictions on visitors, and Brown, relishing the publicity his anti-slavery views received, talked to reporters or anyone else that wanted to see him, although abolitionists, like Rebecca Buffum Spring, could only visit him with great difficulty.
 "I have very many visits from pro-slavery persons almost daily, & I endeavor to Improve them faifthfully, plainly, and kindly."

 He states that he welcomes every one, and that he is preaching, even in jail, with great effect, upon the enormities of slavery.

-A scholar estimates the number of visitors received during that month as 800: politicians (including Governor Wise and a Virginia senator), reporters, foes, and friends.

-"I have...had a great many rare opportunities for 'preaching righteousness in the great congregation'" [].